Why Own a Geiger Counter?

 - Monitor and maintain awareness amidst a nuclear accident or emergency such as the one currently underway in the Fukushima prefecture of Japan.

-- Test for radioactive contamination of food
+- Test for radioactive contamination of food.
+Note: The extra sensitivity of the PRM-9000 is recommended.

 - Check for radioactivity in metal objects in your home or office that could be made of recycled radioactive materials